 1 Vortex Optics Diamondback 2-7x35 Rimfire Riflescope

 When it comes optics, no other company is as innovative and forward thinking as Vortex Optics.
-Known the world over for making some the most rugged and dependable sportsmen great optics on the planet, they make one of the best riflescopes for a Ruger .22lr rifle.
+Known the world over for making some the most rugged and dependable optics designed for sportsmen, they make one of the best riflescopes for a Ruger .22lr rifle.

-This is a classic 2-7x35mm riflescope combines several features that are pioneered by Vortex on the larger centerfire rifle scopes was racing down to a package, that makes it excellent for lightweight and compact rifle like a Ruger 10/22.
+This is a classic 2-7x35mm riflescope that combines several features that are pioneered by Vortex on their larger centerfire rifle scopes producing an excellent lightweight and compact scope for rifles like the Ruger 10/22.

-The lenses of this optic are fully multicoated for crystal-clear images dawn and dusk.
-That is the same multicoated that their larger centerfire riflescopes get.
-This optic features fully aluminum target style turrets for accurate tracking and repeatability that are built around zero reset adjustments.
+The lenses of this optic are fully multicoated, with the same multicoating that their larger centerfire riflescopes get, providing crystal-clear images at dawn and dusk.
+This optic also features an excellent BDC reticle and aluminum target style turrets with zero reset adjustments for accurate tracking and repeatability.

 Essentially, you get a scope that is a mini version of a full-size riflescope designed for tactical long-range shooting.
 The refined size and shape of this rifle scope make extremely portable and well-balanced on top of the Ruger 10/22.